DataDog/datadog-agent/docs/agent/upgrade.md

 # Upgrade to Agent 6

 **Important** Datadog Agent 6 has officially been released.
-Please utilize the in-application [install instructions](https://app.datadoghq.com/account/settings#agent) for our pre-packaged binaries.
+Please use the in-application [install instructions](https://app.datadoghq.com/account/settings#agent) for our pre-packaged binaries.
 You can still refer to the instructions below to upgrade from Agent 5.

 * [Linux](#linux)
 * [Windows](#windows)